 Managing Partner, Backstage Capital

 Founder, The Shade Room

 Investor, Mucker Capital

 New to venture capital?
 We've got you covered.
-Our 1-year program will give you the fundamental skills and frameworks you need to jumpstart your venture capital journey.
+Our six-week VC Intensive program will give you the fundamental skills and frameworks you need to jumpstart your venture capital journey.

 Here's a sample of what it will look like:

 - Venture Capital Fundamentals: How to Invest In Tech Startups

 - Venture Capital and the University’s Role and Impact In Building Wealth

 - A Look at the Day to Day Life of a Venture Capitalist Investor